 LGS construction methods using the FRAMECAD System make for faster build times, lower overall costs, more versatile, scalable design solutions, and better building performance.

-FRAMECAD have been providing LGS/CFS construction solutions around the world for over 25 years and has developed relationships across industry leaders, governments and businesses around the world.
+FRAMECAD have been providing LGS/CFS construction solutions around the world for over 30 years and has established relationships with industry leaders, governments and businesses.

-Our new eBook, “The Future of Construction – The case for building with Cold Formed Steel” explores the trends shaping the future of the construction industry as well as the benefits and best applications of LGS/ CFS buildings throughout the global construction industry.
+Our eBook, “The Future of Construction – The case for building with Cold Formed Steel” explores the trends shaping the future of the construction industry, as well as the benefits and best applications of LGS/ CFS buildings throughout the global construction industry.

 The following are 5 key reasons why CFS/ LGS construction methods using the FRAMECAD System are superior to traditional building methods.